WAN Design Requirements

 LISP Host Mobility

-LISP Host Mobility provides an automated solution that enables IP end-points, for example, Virtual Machines ( VM ), to change location while keeping their assigned IP address.
-As a result, the LISP detection and mapping system guarantees optimal routing between clients and the IP end-points that moved.
+LISP Host Mobility provides an automated solution that enables IP endpoints, such as Virtual Machines ( VM ), to change location while keeping their assigned IP address.
+As a result, the LISP detection and mapping system guarantees optimal routing between clients and the IP endpoints that moved.
 The critical point to note is that it’s an automated system.

-There is no need to change DNS once the VM moves to the new location.
-The LISP control plane does not make any changes to DNS and does not require any agents installed on the clients.
+Once the VM moves to the new location, there is no need to change DNS.
+The LISP control plane does not make any changes to DNS and does not require agents to be installed on the clients.
 It’s completely transparent.

 LISP VM-Mobility solution: